Demographics of Saint Paul, Minnesota: Households and families

 According to the 2006–2008 American Community Survey, there were 108,708 households, of which 52.0% were family households and 48.0% were non-family households.
 Roughly 33.7% were married couples, and 15.7% had children under 18 years present.
 Roughly 4.7% of the households had a male householder with no wife present, and 13.6% had a female householder with no husband present.
 Roughly 38.8% of households consisted of a householder living alone, and 9.0% were consisted of a householder 65 years and over living alone.
 Approximately 28.8% of households consisted of one or more people under 18 years, and 17.9% consisted of one or more people 65 years and over.
 The average household size was 2.37 and the average family size was 3.29.

+In the 2015 American Community Survey, there were an estimated 112,988 households, of which 54.62% were family households and 45.38% were non-family households.
+Married couples made up 35.35% were married couples.
+An estimated 5.04% of the households had a male householder with no wife present, and 14.22% had a female householder with no husband present.
+Roughly 35.3% of households consisted of a householder living alone while 10.0% of households were non-family households where the householders did not live alone.